flowsn4ke/frmx/website/docs/api/usefldx.md

 # useFldX Hook

 The `useFldX` hook must be consumed inside a `<FrmX/>` provider, as it uses its context.
 It allows you to handle more complex situations while still managing state for you.
-The initial value will be the one you provided in the `initialValues` object passed to `<FrmX/>` .
+The initial value will be the one you provided in the `initialValues` object passed to `<FrmX/>` and data validation will still be handled by frmx.

+The same hook is used by `<FldX/>` internally, ensuring coherency accross all your inputs.

+If you feel like it's still not flexible enough, you can [check out the `useFrmX` hook](https://www.frmx.io/docs/api/usefrmx).

+**Note**: The error returned is a *state of the UI*.
+Validation still happens internally following the rules you set in hte schemaValidation object you passed to `<FrmX/>`.
+For it to work correctly, you need to use onBlur.
+If you can't pass an "onBlur" prop to your input, just call it right after you first set the value.

 ### Example Usage